New York Harbor - Pre World War II

 THE LAYOUT OF THE PORT

-In the main the principal railroads reach the port on the New Jersey side.
-The railroad rate for most commodities and most destinations covers a delivery within what is known as free lighterage limits which now embraces the active commercial frontage of the port; this rate applies to piers in New York and Brooklyn, as well as to piers in Hoboken and Jersey City, and as a result of this flat rate and the greater initiative and progressiveness of New York most of the steamship piers have been built in the New York part of the Port.
-New Jersey's frontage is mostly devoted to railroad and industrial occupation, while New York's is largely commercial.
+The principal railroads reach the port on the New Jersey side.
+The railroad rate for most commodities and most destinations covers delivery within what is known as free lighterage limits, which now embraces the active commercial frontage of the port; this rate applies to piers in New York and Brooklyn, as well as to piers in Hoboken and Jersey City, and as a result of this flat rate and the greater initiative and progressiveness of New York most of the steamship piers have been built in the New York part of the Port.
+New Jersey's frontage is devoted chiefly to railroad and industrial occupation, while New York's is mainly commercial.

-The development industrially of Queens and the Bronx has been held back by lack of quick. and convenient access to the principal railroads of the port.
-New piers are under construction by New York and Staten Island and the steamship uses of the New Jersey frontage, now mostly limited to the piers at Hoboken, are to be added to by installation of great magnitude as represented by the projected Cunard Terminal at Weehawken.
+The industrial development of Queens and the Bronx has been held back by the lack of quick and convenient access to the port's principal railroads.
+New piers are under construction by New York and Staten Island, and the steamship uses of the New Jersey frontage, now mostly limited to the piers at Hoboken, are to be added to by a major installation, as represented by the projected Cunard Terminal at Weehawken.

-There are no rail connections for freight service between the New Jersey side and the New York side of the Port.
+There are no rail connections for freight service between the New Jersey and New York sides of the Port.

 Striking View of Battery Park, West Street

-Striking View of Battery Park, West Street, the Beginning of the North River Piers and the Great Office Buildings at the Extreme Southerly End, of Manhattan Island.
+Striking View of Battery Park, West Street, the Beginning of the North River Piers, and the Great Office Buildings at the Extremely Southerly End of Manhattan Island.
+Port of New York, 1920.
 GGA Image ID # 142a5b933d

 THE RAILROAD PROBLEM

-New York is reached by the rails of the principal transcontinl1tal railroads and each conducts its own individual operations.
+New York is reached by the rails of the principal transcontinental railroads, and each conducts its operations.

 THE MACHINERY PROBLEM

-Pier cranes are not used to any extent in loading or unloading ships at New York, but there is a large equipment of cranes at the port which are used principally in loading and unloading barges at railroad piers.
+Pier cranes are not used to any extent in loading or unloading ships in New York, but there is a large fleet of cranes at the port that are used principally in loading and unloading barges at railroad piers.

 New York has been accused of being deficient in modern freight-handling machinery.
-The general method of handling steamship freight at New York is that in use at practically every large port of the world, and the operation which is called "burtoning" is well known and understood by shipping men, stevedores and longshoremen.
+The general method of handling steamship freight at New York is in use at practically every large port of the world, and the operation, which is called "burtoning," is well-known and understood by shipping men, stevedores, and longshoremen.

-The great number of cranes at foreign ports has been referred to as a reason why those ports are cheaper and quicker than New York, but it is not at all certain that the general class of cargo which is handled at New York can as a whole be more economically handled by the wholesale provision of pier cranes.
-These cranes represent a large investment and their overhead and carrying charges when not in use would run into large amounts.
+The great number of cranes at foreign ports has been cited as the reason why those ports are cheaper and quicker than New York.
+Still, it is not certain that the wholesale provision of pier cranes can more economically handle the general class of cargo handled in New York.
+These cranes represent a significant investment, and their overhead and carrying charges would run into large amounts when unused.

-Every ship is equipped with its own cargo masts and winches and must be so equipped in order to trade at ports where pier machinery does not exist.
-It may be admitted, however, that with suitable cranes located on suitable piers, properly designed and handling certain general cargoes, economies can be effected in the handling of freight and greater speed attained; one of the most important functions that machinery could perform would be to lessen the idle time of the ship at ports i the ship is earning only when it is traveling and every day in port that can be eliminated, even though the handling of freight may be slightly more expensive, will be of advantage to the ship and to the port.
+Every ship is equipped with cargo masts and winches and must be so equipped to trade at ports where pier machinery does not exist.
+It may be admitted, however, that with suitable cranes located on suitable piers, properly designed and handling certain general cargoes, economies can be affected in the handling of freight and greater speed attained; one of the most important functions that machinery could perform would be to lessen the idle time of the ship at ports as the ship is earning only when it is traveling and every day in port that can be eliminated, even though the handling of freight may be slightly more expensive, will be of advantage to the ship and the port.

-While cranes may not be the cure-all at New York, they will be a useful part of the future equipment of the port, and there is little doubt that more machinery within the piers is also needed.
-The various forms of conveyors, the gasoline or electrically driven tractor, the storage battery load-carrying truck, and the wheeled trailers have all been tested out in operation and suggest economies both in time and cost, and they are now largely being installed at piers, not only in New York but throughout the country.
+While cranes may not be the cure-all in New York, they will be a valuable part of the port's future equipment, and there is little doubt that more machinery within the piers is also needed.
+The various forms of conveyors, the gasoline or electrically driven tractor, the storage battery load-carrying truck, and the wheeled trailers have all been tested in operation and suggest economies both in time and cost.
+They are now mainly being installed at piers in New York and throughout the country.

 East River Below Brooklyn Bridge.